Primary school places and admissions

 If you are applying for a place at Swindon Academy from reception, there are two teaching sites: Beech Avenue and Alton Close.
 Please state your preferred site in your application.

-Please note the school cannot guarantee you will be allocated your preferred site, as this will be subject to availability.
+Please note: The school cannot guarantee you will be allocated your preferred site, as this will be subject to availability.
 Please contact Swindon Academy if you wish to discuss this further.

 Delayed admission

 A parent of a child born between 1 April and 31 August, defined as "summer born", may request for the child to be admitted to a year group later than that of their natural cohort.
 The admission authority takes individual circumstances into consideration.
-You can find out more in the document below:

 You apply in the normal way and at the same time complete an additional application form, which you can download below: